A Few Questions to Ian

 Finally, if you were set adrift on a desert island which three albums, three films, three books and one luxury would you take?

 For music, very difficult as I would want to take a 100 records with me but I would take, 'Essential Leonard Cohen', by Leonard Cohen.
 'Green', by REM and 'Carrie & Lowell', by Sufjan Stevens.
-If I could take a fourth it would be 'Break it Yourself', by Andrew Bird, a Go Provence mini bus regular.
+If I could take a fourth it would be 'Look Inside Your Heart', by The Wave Pictures.

-My books would be 'The Pilgrimage', by Paulo Coelho, 'Sweet Thursday', by John Stienbeck and any photography books with photos of Henri Cartier-Bresson.
+My books would be 'The Pilgrimage', by Paulo Coelho, 'Sweet Thursday', by John Stienbeck and Bram Stoker's 'Dracula'.

-My films are Interstellar, The Seventh Seal and Donnie Darko.
+My films are Interstellar, The Secret Life of Walter Mitty and Donnie Darko.

 A luxury would be my camera.